stennety/mywebsite/_posts/2018-8-29-August-2018-Meetup.md

 (This post is a work in progress!)

 A looong meetup!
-Matt presented news, a PyCon AU retrospective.
-Seon popped in to talk about his Reflow Master and other projects.
-Nick talked about FuPy.
-Oliver presented about the wonders of 3D printing, particularly for electronics projects cases.
+Matt presented news, a [PyCon AU](https://2018.pycon-au.org/) retrospective.
+Seon (the [Unexpected Maker](https://unexpectedmaker.com/)) popped in and talked about his Reflow Master amongst other projects.
+Nick talked about [FuPy](http://fupy.github.io/).
+Oliver presented about the [wonders of 3D printing](https://docs.google.com/presentation/d/1gJ5BRpnjbcieiIRSvwRsWJeCu8ooFZ09l7NLJGP0GOg), particularly for electronics projects cases.
 Peter wrapped up with an informative discussion on LoRaWAN.

 ## News
-* Reported on how _A Taste of MicroPython_ went at MPUG (in short, well!)
+* Reported on how [A Taste of MicroPython](https://www.youtube.com/watch?v=eIo5OLSGESo) went at MPUG (in short, well!)
 * [PEP 505](https://www.python.org/dev/peps/pep-0505/): None-aware operators

 ## HW News